sscovil/learn-to-code/README.md

 node src/server.js
 ```

-You should see the message from your [listening] event handler:
+You should see the success message from your [listening] event handler:

 ```shell
 Server listening at http://localhost:8080